Jeff Quinn is in his third year in 2017 with the Notre Dame football program and first as an offensive analyst.

-Quinn, who served as Notre Dame's offensive analyst in 2015, enters his 33rd year of college coaching.
+Quinn, who served as Notre Dame’s offensive analyst in 2015 and an assistant strength and conditioning coach in 2016, enters his 34th year of college coaching.
 He has produced NCAA, conference and school record-breaking offenses along with winning multiple conference, bowl and national championships.

 Quinn had three of his players selected in the National Football League draft, including linebacker Khalil Mack who was chosen fifth overall by the Oakland Raiders in 2014.
 Mack was the highest NFL Draft pick in school history and the highest defensive player ever selected from the Mid-American Conference.
 Quinn’s teams also performed well in the classroom.
 Buffalo recorded the best overall GPA and APR ranking in program history during his tenure.

 As offensive coordinator and offensive line coach at Cincinnati (2007-2009), Quinn helped the Bearcats to a 12-0 regular-season record in 2009 and served as interim head coach for the Sugar Bowl meeting with defending national champion Florida.